 I thought getting most of my plants off the concrete onto plant caddies would help with that.
 But the problem is, we went from cool to suddenly very hot.
 Yesterday it was between 90-100 degrees from morning to mid-afternoon.

-Here are my little cherry tomatoes beginning to turn.
+Here are my little cherry tomatoes beginning to get ripe.
 It’s hard to take a photo of them in the midst of all the leaves.

 I started putting together a bookcase I ordered yesterday afternoon.
-Not a bit of it was already put together to give me a head start so it was kind of a nightmare.
+Not a bit of it was put together to give me any kind of a head start, so it was kind of a nightmare.

 I bet I read those instructions 50 times.
 I see it one way and it actually goes another.

-Finally I knew my back could not take much more and called my daughter to see if 16 year old Riley might come help me.
+Finally I knew my back could not take much more and so I called my daughter to see if 16 year old Riley might be able to come help me.